 Dr. Maxim Vlasov

-Researcher at the Institute of High Temperature Electrochemistry of the Ural Branch of Russian Academy of Sciences and Research Assistant at the Ural Federal University, Jekaterinburg, Russland
+Senior Researcher at the Institute of High Temperature Electrochemistry of the Ural Branch of Russian Academy of Sciences and Assistant Professor at the Ural Federal University, Jekaterinburg, Russland

 Projekt: Structural features of ion-conducting BaLaInO4 for electrochemical applications: Effect of acceptor and donor doping

-Gastgeberin: Professor Mirijam Zobel, Anorganische Chemie Mesostrukturierte Materialien
+Gastgeberin: Professorin Dr. Mirijam Zobel, Anorganische Chemie Mesostrukturierte Materialien